sc-ventures/cloudbreak-documentation/docs/os-launch.md

 ## Launching Cloudbreak on OpenStack

+These steps describe how to launch Cloudbreak on OpenStack.
+This is the only deployment options available on OpenStack.
 Before launching Cloudbreak on OpenStack, review and meet the [prerequisites](os-pre.md).
+Next, follow the steps below.

 {!docs/common-general-prod/vm-req.md!}